 Visual signals are conveyed very quickly, at the speed of light.
 Light availability greatly aids visual signals.
 As well as air, light moves through water.
 However, with water, increasing depth leads to less light availability as water absorbs light.
 Water also absorbs red, yellow and orange wavelengths, so that these colors are not useful with increased depth.

-There are different types of visual signals amongst animals, including:
+There are different types of visual signals amid animals, including: